Harmony: Models & Theories

 Application for Developing Harmonious Communications

-Summary: The "win-win negotiations model" is a key concept from the book "Getting to Yes," written by Roger Fisher and William Ury.
+The win-win negotiations model is a key concept from the book "Getting to Yes," written by Roger Fisher and William Ury.
 The model emphasizes principled negotiation and focuses on finding solutions that benefit all parties involved.
 It is particularly useful for developing harmonious communication and facilitating collaboration.

 Win-Win Negotiations Model